S-08706

 Plain Language

-The Department of Labor must compile an aggregate annual report analyzing the AI impact data submitted by covered businesses, including breakdowns by employment sector, geographic location, and business size.
-The report must be submitted to the governor and legislative leaders within 120 days of the March 1 reporting deadline (i.e., by approximately June 29) and posted on the Department's website simultaneously.
-This is a government reporting obligation, not a private-sector compliance duty.
+The Department of Labor must compile covered businesses' annual reports into an aggregate statewide report on AI's impact on hiring and AI usage, broken down by employment sector, geography, and business size.
+The aggregate report must be submitted to the governor and legislative leaders within 120 days of the March 1 reporting deadline (i.e., by approximately June 29) and simultaneously published on the Department's website.
+This is a government obligation that creates no new compliance requirement for covered businesses.

 Statutory Text